The 5 Key Use Cases of iPaaS Explained

 By combining iPaaS (integration platform as a service) with ITSM and PPM on a single platform you can automate both complex and simple tasks, as well as connect disparate systems throughout your organization.

-If you chose a codeless platform for this, you get the added benefit of anyone being able to use these tools – not just IT.
+If you choose a codeless platform for this, you get the added benefit of anyone being able to use these tools – not just IT.
 By allowing lines of business to create their own workflows you can free up your IT resources to work on larger projects and eliminate the logjam when it comes to integrations within your organization.

 Here are a few other ways iPaaS with ITSM can help reduce IT drain on an organization: